eosbase/nuggets/lxd-eos-test-install.md

 # LXD EOS Install

-Following page describes setting up a fresh Ubuntu Xenial container and installing a test EOS in.
+Following page describes setting up a fresh Ubuntu Bionic container and installing a test EOS in.

 Note that it's not secured or anything, just easy to work with, start over, etc.